A pattern that I often encounter when developing forms is a form containing a hasMany

 }

-The delete is then executed on a clone of the query.
+The delete is executed on a clone of the query.
 The clone is necessary because otherwise the whereNotIn

+.
 In upsertRecords

 is always present, even for new records (null